heimrichhannot/contao-observer/README.md

 #### Add a new observer

-A observer is for example a notification, that will be send to a given member (for example a task assignee) when a subject with given criterias were found.
+A observer is for example a notification, that will be send to a given member (for example a task assignee) when a subject with given criteria were found.

 #####  1. Add the observer to your config.php